1003: Uniform Residential Loan

 Underwriting: The process of evaluating

-a loan application to determine the risk involved
+a loan application to determine the risk

 involved for the lender (based on credit,

-and other factors decided by the lender).
+employment, assets and other factors decided by

 VA: Veterans Administration.

-VA Loan: A long-term, low-or no-down payment
+VA Loan: A long-term, low-or no-down

-loan guaranteed by the Department of Veterans Affairs.
+payment loan guaranteed by the Department of

-Restricted to individuals qualified by military
+Veterans Affairs.
+Restricted to individuals

-service or other
+qualified by military service or other

-VA Mortgage Funding Fee: A premium of up
+VA Mortgage Funding Fee: A premium of

-payment) paid on a VA-backed loan.
+down payment) paid on a VA-backed loan.
 On a

-$75,000 30-year fixed-rate mortgage with no down payment,
+$75,000 30-year fixed-rate mortgage with no down

 at closing or added to the amount financed.